kwadrnt/whiteboarding/README.md

 	What is the runtime (big o) of your solution?

 	> Fast algorithms for this problem run in O(n + k) time or even O(n) time, where n is the length of the longer string and k is the length of the shorter.
-To do this, they use extra storage space.
-See "single pattern" algorithms on the [string search problem wikipedia page](https://en.wikipedia.org/wiki/String_searching_algorithm).
+In the tradeoff, they use extra storage space.
+This is the "(sub)string search" problem.

 1. Given two strings, find their longest common substring, the longest series of characters that they share.